On the condition of being multiple places (2018)

 My art explores narratives of trauma, belonging, Sikh identity, and mundanity through styles ranging from jazz and classical to performance art and noise.

 My research is on South Asian artists in Canada and the ways in which they navigate the dual pressures they face from community expectations and the scrutiny of the white/mainstream gaze.
-I also focus on conflicts between secularism and religion in India, and on cultural memory and religious politics in the Sikh diaspora.
+I also focus on cultural memory and identity politics in the Sikh diaspora.
 I am a PhD Candidate in Ethnomusicology at University of Michigan and am concurrently in the MA Program in South Asian Studies.